microsoft/pai/rest-server/README.md

     {
       "code": "RemoveAdminError",
-      "message": "Admin ... is not allowed to remove."
+      "message": "Admin $username is not allowed to remove."
     }
     ```